32 Aerodynamics of Finite Wings

 which gives a corresponding lift-to-drag ratio of about 6.

-Generalization of the Aircraft Drag Polar
+Generalization of the Airplane Drag Polar

 The drag produced on an airplane will also be a function of the Reynolds number and flight Mach number.
 Therefore, another generalization of the prior approach is to write that